umarfarooqfastn/flow-creation-docs/fastn_flow_guide.md

 -   **INLINE Step:** Two distinct patterns:
     -   **Custom Code Steps** (JavaScript data processing) - See `stepsDetails/customCodeStep/customCode.md`
     -   **Response Steps** (JINJA final API response) - See `stepsDetails/responseStep/responseStep.md`
+-   **LAMBDA Step:** To execute complex Python code with access to external libraries for any advanced logic processing. **Execution time limit: ~10 seconds max.** See `stepsDetails/lambdaStep/lambda.md`.
 -   **CONDITIONAL Step (Switch):** To control the flow of execution based on a condition.
 See `stepsDetails/switchStep/switch.md`.
 -   **LOOP Step:** To iterate over a list of items.
 See `stepsDetails/loopStep/loop.md`.
 -   **VARIABLE Step:** To store and update variables within the flow.
 See `stepsDetails/variableStep/variable.md`.